danka689681/TheFestival/README.md

 for **switching between branche**s:

-     git checkout (name of the branch you want to switch to)
+     git checkout (name of the branch you want to switch to)`

+  a